bigfootproject/AutoRollup/README.md

 To take advantages of the new ROLLUP operator, users simply issue a ROLLUP query to
 Pig: our optimization automatically perform the rest.
 It detects the aggregations, samples the data to gather data and performance statistics, sets the best operating configuration and finally, triggers the new ROLLUP operator.
+In other words, our operator is *completely transparent to users*.

 An example of a ROLLUP query is as follow: